Learning to accelerate distributed ADMM using graph neural networks: Method

 \subsection{Network training}

-In real-world applications, distributed optimization problems need to be solved repeatedly for similar communication networks $\mathcal{G}$ and similar local objectives $f_i$, providing potential for problem-class specific acceleration.
-We assume access to a dataset $\mathcal{D}$ consisting of a sequence of problem instances that share an underlying structure to train our model to improve the average performance across the dataset.\looseness=-1
+In real-world applications, distributed optimization problems are solved repeatedly for similar communication networks $\mathcal{G}$ and local objectives $f_i$, providing potential for problem-class specific acceleration.
+We assume access to a dataset $\mathcal{D}$ consisting of problem instances that share an underlying structure to train our model to improve the average performance across the dataset.\looseness=-1

-\paragraph{Unrolling} We apply a technique called algorithm unrolling \citep{chen2022learning}, where the algorithm is trained on a fixed number of iterations to maximize performance within this iteration budget.
+\paragraph{Unrolling} We apply a technique called algorithm unrolling \citep{chen2022learning}, where the network is trained on a fixed number of iterations to maximize performance within this iteration budget.
 In our case, we construct a GNN, consisting of $K$ distributed ADMM iterations via the message-passing scheme defined in the previous section.
-Thus, in total we use $2K$ message passing steps for the GNN implementation.\looseness=-1
+This requires $2K$ message-passing steps for the GNN implementation.
 Depending on the chosen learnable components, several MLPs are incorporated into the GNN to influence the \texttt{update} functions.
 The parameters of all the neural networks are denoted by $\theta$.
 The final output contains the approximate solution to the optimization problem~\eqref{eq:distr_probl} which now depends on these parameters.
-The model is then trained using standard gradient-based learning methods and learns how to choose the learnable components (by adjusting $\theta$) so that a suitable loss function is minimized. \looseness=-1
+The model is then trained using standard gradient-based learning methods that adjust the parameters $\theta$ to minimize a suitable loss function.

-\paragraph{Optimization subproblem} There is one obvious difficulty in making the GNN fully differentiable.
-In each update of the node features $x_i$, an optimization problem of the form \eqref{eq:node_update1} needs to be solved, and the gradient of the network parameters $\theta$ needs to be computed with respect to the solution to this optimization problem.
-In the case of step size learning, all of $\alpha_i$, the previous iterates, and incoming messages depend on the parameters of the network through previous updates.
-To still compute the gradient, we need to differentiate the solution to the optimization problem with respect to the parameters of the network $\frac{\partial x_i^{k+1}}{\partial \theta}$ which can be decomposed via the chain rule $\frac{\partial x_i^{k+1}}{\partial \alpha_i} \cdot \frac{\partial \alpha_i}{\partial \theta}$.

-Computing the first part can be achieved in closed form by the means of implicit differentiation~\citep{amos2017optnet}.
-However, implicit differentiation can in practice be costly and requires additional overhead.
-Instead, we solve the subproblem \eqref{eq:node_update1} approximately by unrolling an iterative solver\footnote{Here, we unroll the iterative solver within each unrolled iteration of ADMM.} or use the closed-form solution to \eqref{eq:node_update1} if it exists.
-In both cases, we compute its gradient using standard automatic differentiation techniques.
-Along the same lines, the partial derivative of the optimization problem~\eqref{eq:xproblem} with respect to the learned edge weights $e_{ij}$ is computed.
-The remaining update steps can be differentiated using standard automatic differentiation tools provided by JAX \citep{jax2018github}.